 “We used to sit on the concrete shed in the back yard and watch the Police Show every year for free.”

 So, are the grainy figures in the distance truly The Beatles?
 Paul McCartney’s brother, Mike, spoke with The Echo after viewing the video.
 He said,

 “Wow!
 That could definitely be us.
 It was a really big occasion in Liverpool and that’s what we used to do every summer – take deckchairs and climb onto the concrete shed and watch a free show.
 And I think there is every chance John would have been there that year – absolutely.
 His friend, Pete Shotton, was a police cadet.
 And George could easily have been there, too.
 It’s bloody mad – absolutely fascinating and unbelievable!”

 John Lennon, Paul McCartney, and George Harrison formed part of The Quarrymen at the time.
-On July 12, 1958, The Quarrymen recorded two songs at Philips Sound Recording Services.
-The place was a home studio owned and run by Percy F. Philips, located a 38 Kensington, Liverpool.
+On July 12th, 1958, The Quarrymen recorded two songs at Philips Sound Recording Services.
+The place was a home studio owned and run by Percy F. Philips, located at 38 Kensington, Liverpool.

 The two songs marked Paul McCartney, George Harrison, and John Lennon’s first recording session together.
 The Quarrymen eventually evolved into The Beatles.

 Speaking about his passion of watching old films about Liverpool on YouTube, Hodgson said,

 “I love watching old films about Liverpool on You Tube and I made the connection with Forthlin Road when I saw the Mather Avenue police show footage.
 Then I worked out which house was the McCartneys’ and thought ‘Bingo!’
 I nearly fell off my chair when I saw it [and] consulted two local experts, Blue Badge tour guide Jackie Spencer and historian Mark Ashworth – and then I found the information on a Merseyside Police website which confirmed it was 1958.”